gottingen/melon/README.md

 ## about abel

-Since several years ago, I have planned to establish a repository to de-duplicate code from the projects I have been involved in or from the projects I have paid close attention to (open source). so I would develop iteratively over it.
-I have try it on many private project (although it on github).  fortunately， it comes on Jan 1st 2020, named it abel, the name of a Mathematician.
+For several years, I have planned to establish a repository to de-duplicate code from the projects either I have been involved in or I have paid close attention to (e.g.,open source) so that I would develop iteratively based upon the repository.
+I have tried the codes on many private projects and the applicability is verified.
+The  repository , named after a mathematician as 'Abel', fortunately came out on Jan 1st 2020.

-since the inception, its goal is to <font size=16> **`consolidate algorithms, data structures, system operations and make it under control`**</font>
+Since the inception, it's aimed to <font size=16> **`consolidate algorithms, data structures, system operations and make sure it's under control.`**</font>
-the goals are:
+Particularly, the goals are:

-* to have a lib be well implemented and tested tools and algorithm
+* to have a library that has been well implemented and tested containing tools and algorithm.
-* aim high modularity with as little dependencies between modules as possible.
+* aim high modularity with reduced dependencies between modules.
-* zero external dependencies
+* zero external dependencies.
-* build on all platform with c++, such as linux, mac, android, windows, mobiles
+* build on all platforms with c++, such as linux, mac, android, windows, mobiles.
-* no warning and bugs on any platform and compiler
+* no warning and bugs on any platform and compiler.
-* interface of published have full documentation， use case description，performance benchmark and evaluation
+* published interfaces are required to have full documentation， using case description，performance benchmark and evaluation.
-* make overhead down, small overall size
+* keep overhead down, compress overall size.

 collect code and ideas from: